funkfinger/image-resizer-for-home-assistant/custom_components/image_resizer/README.md

 This custom component for Home Assistant provides a service to resize images.
 It's useful for automations that need to process images, such as creating thumbnails, optimizing images for display, or preparing images for other services.

+> **Warning:** This is very much an early release and since it is only used for the creator's single use-case, it likely won't work for other's needs.
+The project is a test case for "vibe coding" and shouldn't be considered stable.

 ## Installation

 ### Manual Installation